We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 Comfort may seem secondary to some of the things we’ll talk about next, but don’t underestimate how much it matters.

-Try on any potential holster before you buy.
+Try on any potential holster before you buy or shop with retailers that allow exchanges and returns.

 Make sure it doesn’t rub as you go through normal motions.
-Even minor rubbing over an extended period can end up causing irritation or even bruises or blisters, so just avoid it.
+Even minor rubbing can cause irritation, bruises, or blisters over time, so avoid it altogether.

 This is especially important with holsters made of hard materials like Kydex.
-You could probably get away with a bit of rubbing from a softer material like leather, especially if you’ll have a layer, like an undershirt, between your skin and the holster.
+You could probably get away with a bit of rubbing from a softer material like leather, especially if you’ll have a layer, of clothing between your skin and the holster.

 Retention